nchalla3/notes/content/CSE 13S Notes/Lecture 22 Notes.md

 - n: number of bytes to read
 - returns:
 	- res
-		- >0: number of bytes actually read
+		- not 0 or -1: number of bytes actually read
 		- 0: EOF
 		- -1: error
 ##### close()